 Carts: If you don’t have a receipt, it’s fake!

-We’re going to have to double-down on our earlier suspicion.
+We’re going to have to double down on our earlier suspicion.
 We wanted to give some “brands” the benefit of the doubt in the past.
 We didn’t want to hurt a legitimate company and have been careful to sort out the difference between a counterfeit of a legit company and a completely fake brand.
-We don’t want to stand in the way of home hobbyists, provided they know what they’re doing.
+And we don’t want to stand in the way of home hobbyists, provided they know what they’re doing.

 But now it’s getting to be a life and death issue.
 Leafly is also doing emergency reporting on vape-related lung conditions.
 And they are clear in their warning as well: “If you own illicit vape cartridges, throw them away immediately.”
 There is no buzz that’s worth risking dying over.
 It doesn’t matter how much you trust your dealer or your buddy to fill cartridges and know what they’re doing.